 - Strunk v.
 Public Employees Retirement Bd., 341 Or.
 175, 139 P.3d 956, 2006 WL 2022178, Or., July 20, 2006 (constitutionality of legislative amendments to public employees retirement system)

 - Providence Health Plan v.
 McDowell, 361 F.3d 1243, 2004 WL 574982, C.A.9 (Or.), March 24, 2004 (ERISA; right to enforce reimbursement provision; preemption)

 Sharon has been a leader in a variety of civic activities.
-She currently serves as President of the Oregon Hillel Foundation, and has served as President of the Board of Directors for the Relief Nursery and Temple Beth Israel, and most recently the Oregon Hillel Board of Directors of the United Way of Lane County and the Western Oregon Girl Scouts.
+She currently serves as President of the Oregon Hillel Foundation, and has served as President of the Board of Directors for the Relief Nursery and Temple Beth Israel.
+She has also served on the Board of Directors of the United Way of Lane County and the Western Oregon Girl Scouts.